KANGYUlab/sas-pipeline/README.md

-### IR (Identical Region) Generation
+### IR (Identical Region) re-analyze

-The `--generate-ir` option automatically generates an IR (Identical Region) bed file using genmap on parental haplotypes.
+IR regions are regions where short reads may be inaccurate mapped due to identical sequence The `--generate-ir` option automatically generates an IR bed file using genmap on parental haplotypes and re-analyzed using HiFi and ONT data to improve accuracy .
 This process:

 1. **Automatically detects or extracts parental haplotypes**:
    - First searches for separate mat and pat FASTA files in the reference directory